This guide helps using a chat messenger on your phone that works like Whatsapp or Facebook Messenger, but which respects your privacy and freedom.

 Now, start Conversations.
 In the app, add an account.

 If you already have an account (= Jabber ID or XMPP ID), provide your credentials.
-If you do not have an account yet, I recommend you register on the server talker.to (UPDATE: talker.to is not available any more!).
-You can register at any server available (server list), but I recommend that one because compared to other XMPP servers it has very high security specifications, it’s located in Germany and it offers many features (like sending files in chats etc.).
+If you do not have an account yet, I recommend you register on the server conversations.im .
+You can register at any server available (server list), but I recommend that one because compared to other XMPP server

 If you wanna register a new account, also active the checkbox.
 Finally, it should look like this: